Your Guide to Summer Nights in Barcelona

 Photo via Casa Batlló – Gaudí Barcelona

-A highlight of Barcelona’s summer season, the Magic Nights on the Dragon’s Roof Top at Casa Batlló welcomes visitors with cold drinks, high-quality live music, and striking views of Barcelona.
+A highlight of Barcelona’s summer season, the Magical Nights at Casa Batlló welcome visitors with cold drinks, high-quality live music, and striking views of Barcelona.

 Discover Casa Milà after dark